 An online exit interview should also be completed by all exiting students regardless of withdrawal date, during a term or after the term has been completed.

 If a student withdraws from the university after the withdrawal deadline for courses in a given term, the student record will normally reflect a withdrawal (W) designation in those courses in which the student had passing grades at the date of withdrawal.
 A failing (F) grade will be recorded in those courses in which the student had failing grades at the date of withdrawal.
 Grade determinations for student withdrawals necessitated by serious illness, injury or similar emergencies will be made at the discretion of the Vice President for Student Life and/or the Associate Academic Dean.

 Transcripts of Student Records

-Students may request that a transcript of their permanent academic record be forwarded to a third party through the Registrar’s Office.
+Students may request that a transcript of their permanent academic record be forwarded to a third party through Enrollment Services.
 All transcripts reflect a summary of the student’s complete academic record.
 No transcripts will be issued without a request including the student’s legal signature.
 Transcripts will not be issued for a student who has outstanding obligations, financial or otherwise, to the university.